-In addition to the available disposal sites in the district, there are numerous illegal dumping sites that are created by the communities and industries.
-Most of these illegal dumping sites are not protected which results in children and animals having easy access to them, posing a serious health risk.
-This reflects poor waste management practices by municipalities.
+In addition to the available disposal sites in the district, there are numerous illegal dumping sites that are utilized by the communities and industries.
+Most of these illegal dumping sites are not protected and children and animals easily access them, posing a serious health risk.
+This is a reflection of poor waste management practices by municipalities.
 Poorly managed waste disposal sites also have adverse impact on the water resources as they cause contamination/pollution of surface and ground water.
-It is the responsibility of the Municipal Council to ensure that there are appropriate and authorized waste disposal sites that are well managed.
-The local municipalities have a responsibility to deal with waste removal and to implement control measures against illegal dumping within their jurisdiction.
+It is the responsibility of Mopani District Council to ensure that there are appropriate and authorized waste disposal sites that are well managed.
+The local municipalities have a responsibility to deal with waste removal in their areas of jurisdiction and put control measure against illegal dumping.